Christmas Salmon

 What to serve with Christmas salmon

-This festive salmon is a delicious way to swap traditional holiday foods for something lighter and healthier.
-Enjoy it as a special dinner on Christmas eve, New Year's Eve, or anytime throughout the holiday season.
-Serve it with some simple roasted vegetables, a salad, or any other tasty side you can think of!
+This festive salmon is a delicious way to swap traditional holiday foods for something lighter.
+Enjoy it as a special dinner on Christmas, or anytime throughout the holiday season.
+I love this recipe served with my holiday roasted vegetables and a crispy kale salad.
+Here are a few more festive sides that pair well with salmon:

 Ingredients